jfmartinz/ResourceHub/Data Science/readme.md

   </tr>
   <tr>
     <td> <a href="https://datascience.stackexchange.com/">Data Science Stack Exchange</a></td>
     <td>Data Science Stack Exchange is a Q&A community for data science professionals, machine learning practitioners, and researchers.
-Users can ask and answer questions on a variety of topics including data analysis, statistical modeling, data mining, and algorithm development.</td>
+Users can ask and answer questions on a variety of topics including data analysis, statistical modelling, data mining, and algorithm development.</td>
   </tr>
   <tr>
     <td> <a href="https://towardsdatascience.com/">Towards Data Science</a></td>